 The John and Linda Godbold Scholarship is an award given once a year to an undergraduate student who has declared a business major.
 It is a $5,000 one-time award given by Mr. and Mrs. John Godbold.
-Mr. Godbold has served as an advisor and trusted friend to the Godbold School of Business.
+Mr. Godbold has served as an advisor and trusted friend to the Godbold College of Business.
 Application Deadline: March 15

 The Rocky Mankins and Scott van der Poel Accounting Scholarship is an annual $5,000 award to be given to an undergraduate accounting major enrolled full time and having completed ACCT 313 (Intermediate Accounting I) and ACCT 314 (Intermediate II).
 The scholarship is established in memory of Rocky and in honor of Scott, by the van der Poel family.